mattneary/Tarpits-Abstraction/chapters/Simulate.md

       tape)))
 ```

-The `iterate` function definition above utilized `letrec` to receive itself as an
+This `iterate` function definition utilized `letrec` to receive itself as an
 argument.
 Its use of this value is subtly different from our past use cases.
 In
 `iterate`, we pass the function itself as an argument to another function,
 `iterate-rule`.
 For this reason, we can call `iterate` and `iterate-rule`
 *mutually recursive*, that is, because `iterate` invokes `iterate-rule` and
 `iterate-rule` in turn invokes `iterate`.

-There are multiple dependencies to the above function which we have not yet
+There are multiple dependencies to the function definition which we have not yet
 defined.
 In the following section we will put them all together with the `iterate`
 function and achieve our final goal of simulation.